das-developers/das2py-server/docs/DataSource.md

 such as `data` are just simple booleans, putting a group indicator around the entire section is reasonable.

-### Set Objects, the Interface to Protocol Gateway
+### Set Objects: Interface Properties to Protocol Parameters

 Once the user has selected all values from the GUI, those selections must be communicated to the server to produce the desired output.
 The front-end Interface may be quite different